MCardosoLoria/Multinational/README.md

 - File Structure <br>

 ## Project Brief
-Technologies used: Python, APIs, PostgreSQL, Pgadmin4, Pandas, AWS RDS.  <br>
-Developed a system that extracts retail sales data from different data sources; PDF documents; an AWS RDS database; RESTful API, JSON and CSV files to fix 100% of irregularities in the data.  <br>
+This project developed a system that extracts retail sales data from different data sources; PDF documents; an AWS RDS database; RESTful API, JSON and CSV files to fix 100% of irregularities in the data.  <br>
-Thoroughly processed and cleansed a substantial volume of 100k+ records, preparing the data for modelling within a star-based database schema which involved problem solving and organization to carry out.  <br>
+It also thoroughly processed and cleansed a substantial volume of 100k+ records, preparing the data for modelling within a star-based database schema which involved problem solving and organization to carry out.  <br>
-Conducted in-depth analysis of the processed data, unveiling valuable insights relevant to the retail industry for enhancing business operations and decision-making processes; increasing readability of the data by 45%.  <br>
+Further to this, it conducted an in-depth analysis of the processed data, unveiling valuable insights relevant to the retail industry for enhancing business operations and decision-making processes; increasing readability of the data by 45%.  <br>

 ## Project Dependencies
 In order to run this project, the following modules need to be installed: